Chronicle20/atlas-families/README.md

 ### Consumer Groups

 The service uses the following consumer groups:
-- `family-command-processor`: Processes commands from other services
+- `family-command`: Processes commands from other services
-- `family-activity-processor`: Processes activity-based reputation events

 ### Producer Configuration